nanodlp/docs/guide/controller-board.md

 Early NanoDLP controller board firmware limit Z-Axis height to 200mm on more recent one limit is 500mm.
 Modifying this limit require firmware flash/change.

+## NanoDLP Shield

+These are unofficial controller boards based on early NanoDLP hardware design, use of these board are not suggested due to short comes.